EGoverde/Mvvm.Nucleus.Maui/README.md

 ### Navigation interfaces

 - `IApplicationLifeCycleAware`: When the app is going to the background or returning.
-- `IConfirmNavigation(Async)`: Allows to interupt the navigation, by default limited to Pop and Push events (see [Configuration]).
+- `IConfirmNavigation(Async)`: Allows to interupt the navigation, by default limited to Pop and Push events (see [Configuration](#configuration)).
 - `IDestructible`: Triggered when `transient` pages are removed from the stack.
-- `IPrepare`: Triggered when a page is created, but before it is returned for navigation.
-It allows for using NavigationParameters before a page is rendered.
+- `IPrepare(Async)`: Triggered when a page is created, but before it is returned for navigation.
+It allows for using NavigationParameters before a page is rendered when using the synchronous version, or load data in the background asynchronously as early as possible.
 - `IInitializable(Async)`: Init and Refresh functions upon navigating the first or further times.
 - `INavigatedAware`: Navigation events 'from' and 'to' the ViewModel.
 - `IPageLifecycleAware`: Appearing and disappearing events from the page.